Modeling of dendritic solidification and numerical analysis of the phase-field approach to model complex morphologies in

 As can be seen in Figure~\ref{fig:VtipCvsTime1}, $\bm{\nu}_{tip}$ starts to approach the Green's function value, $\bm{\nu}_{tip}(GF)$, across all the simulations, but shows better convergence to the Green's function value for the $C^1$-continuous basis.
 Further, we observe the percentage error of $\bm{\nu}_{tip}$, given by Error$=\frac{|\bm{\nu}_{tip}-\bm{\nu}_{tip}(GF)|}{\bm{\nu}_{tip}(GF)}$, consistently reduces with a decrease in the mesh size across both $C^0$-continuous and $C^1$-continuous basis, as shown in Figures~\ref{fig:VtipCvsDeltaX}(a) and \ref{fig:VtipCvsDeltaX}(b).
-This is an important numerical convergence result, as to the best of our knowledge, this is the first time optimal convergence rates have been demonstrated for non-trivial dendritic shape evolution with respect to mesh refinement.
+This is an important numerical convergence result, as to the best of our knowledge, this is the first time convergence rates have been demonstrated for non-trivial dendritic shape evolution with respect to mesh refinement.
 The convergence rates are demonstrated in the plot in Figures~\ref{fig:VtipCvsDeltaX}(a), where the rate of convergence (slope of the percentage Error vs mesh size plot) is close to two for a $C^0$-continuous basis, and close to three for a $C^1$-continuous basis.
 While obtaining theoretical optimal converge rates with respect to h-refinement of the discretization for this coupled system of parabolic partial differential equations is very challenging, one can observe that the convergence rates shown are comparable to the optimal convergence rates of classical heat conduction and mass diffusion partial differential equations~\citep{bieterman1982finite}.
 This completes the estimation of error in $\bm{\nu}_{tip}$, which is a measure of localized error in the order parameter field, as the dendritic interface is given by the zero level set of the order parameter field.
 Now we look at estimation of errors over the entire domain for both the temperature field and the order parameter field.